-- 1. When appropriate, be sure that academic records from other educational institutions have been sent to CVCC. - 2.
-Know his/her advisor's identity, office location, office telephone number, and office hours. - 3.
-Schedule an advising appointment at least once per term with his/her advisor apart from the scheduling and registration process. - 4.
+- 1. Be sure that academic records from other educational institutions have been sent to - 2.
+Know his/her advisor's identity, office location, office telephone number and office hours.

+- 3. Schedule an advising appointment at least once per term with his/her advisor apart from the scheduling and registration process. - 4.
 Promptly keep appointments.
 If unable to keep appointments, notify the advisor as soon as possible and schedule a new appointment. - 5.
 Discuss educational and career goals with his/her academic advisor and other resource persons. - 6.
 Develop educational and career goals. - 7.
-Be aware of CVCC policies and procedures, program-of-study requirements, and graduation requirements of CVCC and the institution to which he/she plans to transfer. - 8.
+Be aware of CVCC policies and procedures, program-of-study requirements and graduation requirements. - 8.
 Be prepared for the advising appointment for scheduling classes before meeting with the advisor.
-Students should study the class schedule, know courses needed, have a list of alternatives, know which courses are offered at times they can attend, and have a list of questions for the advisor. - 9.
+Students should study the class schedule, know courses needed, have a list of alternatives, know which courses are offered at times they can attend and have a list of questions for the advisor. - 9.
 Accept responsibility for academic choices.
-The advisor may discuss options with the student, but the student must make the decisions. - 10.
+The advisor may discuss options with the student but the student must make the decisions. - 10.
 Maintain personal records of academic activities and progress. - 11.
 Seek help from the advisor when needed.
 The student should consult with the advisor whenever he/she is not certain of the best academic action to take and before making changes in the program of study. - 12.
-Before signing the registration form, verify accuracy of all schedule information (course numbers, section numbers, and class meeting days, times, and locations).
+Before signing the registration form, verify accuracy of all schedule information (course numbers, section numbers and class meeting days, times and locations).